microse-rpc/microse-swoole/api.md

 inherits all [ChannelOptions](#ChannelOptions), along with the following keys:

-- `serverId => string` By default, the `serverId` is automatically set according to the DSN of the server, and updated after finishing the connect.
+- `serverId => string` By default, the `serverId` is automatically set according to the DSN of the server, and updated after established the connect.
 However, if an ID is set when serving the RPC server, it would be better to set `serverId` to that ID as well.
 - `timeout => int` Used to force a timeout error when an RPC request fires and